How and Why I Was Defamed by Google

 Near the end of 2011 the Defendant filed an application seeking to strike out certain paragraphs of the claim or alternatively that the court should order the provision of further and better particulars pertaining to certain paragraphs of the claim or that the court should order the dismissal of the claim and the payment of costs.
 This was yet another ‘deep pocketing strategy designed to impose legal costs with the aim that I would give up and fail to pursue the claim.
 This strategy of deep pocketing is often used by big corporations to deter or stop legal action from smaller businesses or individuals.

 In December 2011 we had to go to a legal argument in front of a Judge to defend this application and order the Defendant to file a defence.
 The Defendant mounted various arguments that the pleadings were deficient and that it was an abuse of process.
 His Honour Judge Blumberg heard the legal argument and ordered that the claim could continue because the Defendant “failed to demonstrate any substantial prejudice or prejudice to the action by the way in which the pleading is constructed”.
 We had to remove two words from the claim – ‘substantially similiar’.
-This attempt by the Defendant to strike out my claim cost me thousands of dollars to defend which, of course was the Defendant’s aim.
-At that time I was living on my savings and paying legal costs.
+This attempt by Google to strike out my claim cost me thousands of dollars to defend which, of course, was its aim.
+At that time I was living on my savings and paying mounting legal costs.
 I absolutely hated going to court.
-In 2011, and on many occasions since I felt like I was falling apart from the inside out.
+In 2011, and on many occasions since, I have felt like I was falling apart from the inside out.
 But the actual trial (from 22 June 2015) was much worse than sitting in the gallery at interlocutory hearings.

-In October 2011 it became clear that Google was not going to completely remove the defamatory content and moreover, that I was in for a long legal battle.
-Although, at that stage, I had no conception of what exactly this would entail.
+By 2012 it became clear that Google was not going to completely remove the defamatory content and moreover, that I was in for a long legal battle.
+Although, at that stage I had no conception of what exactly this would entail.
 The Defendant attended the required mediation but nothing was resolved.
 As the years went by we had to get court orders to obtain proper Disclosure from the Defendant and even then they failed to produce all of the requested information and evidence.
-I found myself in May 2015 facing a trial due to commence on 22 June with no financial resources and no choice but to try and litigate it myself.
+In April 2019 I discovered that Google withheld a relevant document from disclosure and I have filed a contempt of court application.

-The defamtory content was never completely removed, even from google.com.au because Ripoff Report uses a SEO strategy of increasing the number of URLs to every webpage in order to keep the snippets at the top of the Google index.
-At one point there was more than 200 Ripoff Report URLs associated with my name on Google domains:
+The defamatory content was never completely removed, even from google.com.au because Ripoff Report uses a SEO strategy of increasing the number of URLs to every webpage in order to keep the snippets at the top of the Google index.
+At one point there were more than 200 Ripoff Report URLs associated with my name on Google domains: